R220V/nodejs-hw-mongodb/README.md

-Homework #4 — Node.js
+Homework #5 — Auth

-This repository contains the fourth homework assignment for the Node.js course.
+This repository contains the fifth homework assignment for the Node.js course.

-The focus is on implementing core data-handling techniques and ensuring input validation in a RESTful API context.
+The focus is on implementing user authentication and authorization mechanisms using modern web security practices.

 🔧 Key Objectives

-🟢 Pagination: Efficiently manage large datasets using limit and offset in API responses.

-📊 Sorting: Enable dynamic sorting of results by specific fields to support advanced querying.

-🔍 Filtering: Apply query-based filtering to allow flexible and precise data access.

-🛡️ Validation: Ensure data integrity and security through robust input validation mechanisms.
+🔐 Authentication: Implement user registration and login using password hashing with bcrypt.

+🛡️ Sessions & Tokens: Use sessions and JWT tokens to maintain secure user sessions.

+⚙️ Middleware: Create reusable authentication middleware to protect routes.

+🍪 Cookies: Store and transmit authentication tokens securely using HTTP cookies.

+🚫 Access Control: Restrict access to resources based on user roles or conditions.